 I have been teaching adults since 1982.
 I teach both English Literature and Film Studies.
 On the English Literature side I have taught numerous nineteenth and twentieth century novel courses and Poetry and Drama courses.
 Other areas of interest include Shakespeare, Women Writers, Frankenstein and Pygmalion narratives.
 I have been teaching a two-hour weekly course at Solihull for Warwick Open Studies: ‘Reading the Novel’ since 2006.
 I have an Open University BA in Arts and Social Sciences, a BA in English, University of Birmingham, and an MA (English and Women’s Studies) University of Lancaster.

-This five-week course will run for alternative weeks throughout the autumn term of 2018 from Thursday October 18th, 2018.
+This five-week course will run for alternative weeks throughout the spring term of 2019 from Thursday January 17th, 2019.

 This is a friendly, well-established, study group where new faces are always welcomed.
 Classes are run to a lively, tutor-led discussion based, format where, after introductions to the author and set texts, students concentrate on a set portion of the text each week and consider pre-selected extracts in order to discuss a range of questions and topics both those planned by the tutor and those introduced by themselves.